 The National Network of Partnership Schools – an Evidence-Based Family Engagement Program

-Established at Johns Hopkins University in 1996, NNPS invites schools, districts, states, and organizations to join together and use research-based approaches to organize and sustain excellent programs of family and community engagement that will increase student success in school.
+Established at Johns Hopkins University in 1996, the National Network of Partnership Schools (NNPS) invites schools, districts, states, and organizations to join together and use research-based approaches to organize and sustain excellent programs of family and community engagement that will increase student success in school.

 Each school tailors an annual partnership plan and activities to meet its learning goals for students and to meet the needs and interests of its students, parents, and teachers.
 Each school evaluates its efforts and continually improves the quality of its partnership program.
-The NNPS School Model includes four essential elements:
+The Partnership Schools approach includes four essential elements: